-Dingoes attack a woman jogging on Australian island beach and leave her hospitalised
+Dingoes attack a woman jogging on Australian island beach and leave her hospitalized

 The victim was flown by helicopter to Hervey Bay Hospital on the mainland in a stable condition suffering multiple bite wounds to her limbs and torso, the Queensland Ambulance Service said.

-Park authorities are considered whether to destroy the dingo pack, which includes one that had been collared because of previous “high risk behavior” toward humans, Behrendorff said.
+Park authorities are considering whether to destroy the dingo pack, which includes one that had been collared because of previous “high risk behavior” toward humans, Behrendorff said.

 A dingo last month became the first to be destroyed on the island since 2019 after it attacked a 7-year-old boy and nipped a 42-year-old French tourist on the buttocks.
 Dingoes are a protected species.